 - One of the rare villainous versions — Chuutatsu Shibai from Ikki Tousen Dragon Destiny.

-- Washu Hakubi from Tenchi Muyo!, though it varies from light pink to dark pink, depending on the official artwork.
+- Washu Hakubi from Tenchi Muyo!, though it varies from light pink to dark pink to red, depending on the official artwork.

 - A male example would be Seiryo Tennan from Tenchi OAV 2 and Tenchi Muyo GXP.

 - Kanon Nakagawa from The World God Only Knows.